Paul Jones (singer): Solo: 1966–1969

+1970s

 In 1971 Jones participated in Carla Bley's album Escalator Over the Hill.
 On the same year he recorded Crucifix in a Horseshoe with White Cloud, a New York-based session group featuring Teddy Wender on keyboards and Kenny Kosek on fiddle.
 He acted in the 1972 horror film Demons of the Mind.

 In 1973 Jones guest appeared in ITC The Protectors, in an episode called "Goodbye George", playing a character called Caspar Parton.
 He also appeared in ITC-RAI Space: 1999, in the episode "Black Sun", playing a character called Michael Ryan.

 In 1975 he guest-starred in a TV episode of The Sweeney ("Chalk and Cheese") as Tommy Garret, a boxer-turned-highwayman.
 In 1976 he performed the role of Juan Peron on the original concept album of Tim Rice and Andrew Lloyd Webber's musical Evita alongside Julie Covington as Eva, Colm Wilkinson as Che and Barbara Dickson as the Mistress.
 Jones had previously worked with Covington in the 1975 Christmas production Great Big Groovy Horse, a rock opera based on the story of the Trojan Horse shown on BBC2.
 It was later repeated on BBC1 in 1977.
 He also presented the BBC1 children's quiz Beat the Teacher in the mid-1980s.
 His gold albums include one for Evita.

 In October 1977, he starred as Sir Francis Drake in the musical premiere of Drake's Dream at the Connaught Theatre, Worthing featuring music and lyrics by Lynne and Richard Riley and book by Simon Brett.
 The production was directed by Nicolas Young and transferred to London's Shaftesbury Theatre for a limited season opening on 7 December 1977.
 The Drake's Dream Original London Cast Album was recorded by President Records in 1977 and released on CD in 2017 by Stage Door Records.

 In 1978 he released a single on the RSO label, consisting of orchestrated versions of the Sex Pistols' "Pretty Vacant" and the Ramones' "Sheena Is a Punk Rocker", both produced by Rice.
+In the same year Jones also guested on Radio Stars' second album Holiday Album, playing harmonica.
 Four years later he appeared as one of the guest vocalists on the British Electric Foundation's Music of Quality and Distinction, on a new version of "There's a Ghost in My House".

+The Blues Band: 1979–2022

-In 1979, he founded The Blues Band and is a member of the Manfreds, a group reuniting several original members of Manfred Mann, and has also played the harmonica as a session musician.
+In 1979, he founded the Blues Band with former Manfred Tom McGuinness.